bgarcial/elastic-cloud-aks/README.md

 - You can find this pipeline [here](https://dev.azure.com/bgarcial/elastic-cloud-aks/_build?definitionId=9), it is supported by the
 [`elastic-cloud-aks/azure-pipelines-aks.yml`](https://github.com/bgarcial/elastic-cloud-aks/blob/staging/azure-pipelines-aks.yml)
- it is also in charge of deploy third party applications like nginx ingress controller, cert-manager, and for sure the elasticsearch crds, operator and es-cluster.
+ it is also in charge of deploy third party applications like `nginx ingress controller`, `cert-manager`, and for sure the `elasticsearch crds`, `operator` and `es-cluster`.

 It means any changes over the [`elastic-cloud-aks/eck-manifests`](https://github.com/bgarcial/elastic-cloud-aks/tree/staging/eck-manifests) directory or from the `elastic-cloud-aks/azure-pipelines-aks.yml` itself, will trigger that pipeline.

 Then having deployed as a part of the solution the Kubernetes autoscaler component, I am making sure with this, the AKS cluster can scale in the case